leslykinzel/neovim-config/README.md

 # Blackout-nvim

-This is my neovim configuration that I use on Ubuntu, Windows, and MacOS.
+Stable Neovim configuration that I use on Ubuntu, Windows, and MacOS.

 ### Installation directories:
 Unix